 Given increasingly hostility to Christian beliefs — even something as obvious in nature as the reality of male-female differences — we can expect pushback for speaking the truth.
 Christians should respond with grace, truth, courage and wisdom.

-If your freedom of speech or religion is threatened, resources such as “Religious Freedom: Protecting How We Practice Our Faith” and “Equipping Parents to Respond to Gender-Confusing Messages in Schools” will help you with next steps to take.
+If your freedom of speech or religion is threatened, a resource such as “Religious Freedom: Protecting How We Practice Our Faith” will help you with next steps to take.

 - “Among the Believers,” by Mary Eberstadt